shirooo39/eleventy-material/README.md

 ---

-You can use the theme as-is but you definitely want to make some changes, feel free to do so.
-Please take a look at the /data/ folder and see what you might seem want to change.
+You can use the theme as-is, but please take a look into the /data/ folder first and make a bit of changes here and there.
+Change the `url` variable to your blog's actual site.
+You might also want to change something in the `.manifest` file.

 To write an article/post, put them inside the /posts/ folder.